wjdhamilton/dry-rb.org/source/gems/dry-initializer/default-values.html.md

 You **must** wrap default values into procs.

-If you need to **assign** proc as a default value, wrap it to another one:
+If you need to **assign** a proc as a default value, wrap it to another one:

 ```ruby
 require 'dry-initializer'